go-ethereum

 Checking account balance

 The command below returns the balance of the given account.
-This is a HTTP POST request to the local port 8545.
+This is an HTTP POST request to the local port 8545.
 The -H flag is for header information.
 It is used here to define the format of the incoming payload, which is JSON.
 The --data flag defines the content of the payload, which is a JSON object.
 That JSON object contains four fields: jsonrpc defines the spec version for the JSON-RPC API, method is the specific function being invoked, params are the function arguments, and id is used for ordering transactions.
 The two arguments passed to eth_getBalance are the account address whose balance to check and the block to query (here latest is used to check the balance in the most recently mined block).

 curl -X POST http://127.0.0.1:8545 \